The Principles of Mathematics: Contents

-For us, since absolute space and time have been admitted, there is no need to avoid absolute motion, and indeed no possibility of doing so.

 In his review, G. H. Hardy says "Mr. Russell is a firm believer in absolute position in space and time, a view as much out of fashion nowadays that Chapter [58: Absolute and Relative Motion] will be read with peculiar interest."

 Early reviews

 Reviews were prepared by G. E. Moore and Charles Sanders Peirce, but Moore's was never published and that of Peirce was brief and somewhat dismissive.
 He indicated that he thought it unoriginal, saying that the book "can hardly be called literature" and "Whoever wishes a convenient introduction to the remarkable researches into the logic of mathematics that have been made during the last sixty years [...] will do well to take up this book."

 G. H. Hardy wrote a favorable review expecting the book to appeal more to philosophers than mathematicians.
-But he says :
+But he says: